 As for the Manchester, Sheffield and Lincolnshire, it was entering an already overcrowded market.
 There were already three other main lines from London to the Midlands, including the flashy Midland Railway, which was itself regarded as an upstart when it had driven south from its Derbyshire heartland and opened the grandiose St Pancras Station in 1868.
 The Manchester, Sheffield & Lincolnshire soon acquired the nickname of the “Money Sunk & Lost”, and when renamed the Great Central Railway in 1897, it became the “Gone Completely”.
 This proved prescient, as the company never paid a dividend to its shareholders.

 The scheme was nevertheless approved by Parliament in 1893, but then Watkins had a stroke and had to retire.
 Nevertheless his line got built.
 It shared Metropolitan tracks from Aylesbury into London via Amersham and Harrow, and the original plan was for a merger between the two companies and a terminus combining Great Central services with those of the Metropolitan Line at Baker Street.

-However, Metropolitan shareholders wisely preferred to keep their profitable London railway, with its nascent suburban traffic, apart from this more speculative long distance railway, so the track for the new line turned aside into a new station, which eventually came to be sited at Marylebone.
+However, Metropolitan shareholders wisely preferred to keep their profitable London railway, with its nascent suburban traffic, apart from this more speculative long distance venture, so the track for the new line turned aside into a new station, which eventually came to be sited at Marylebone.
 (There was another site considered further north.
-In Aberdeen Place NW8, about a kilometre to the north west of the current station there was until recently a grand pub called Crocker's Folly, which was built in expectation of railway customers who never came.
-The building is now boarded up, but its name is still visible.)
+In Aberdeen Place NW8, about a kilometre to the north west of the current station there is a grand former pub, now a restaurant, called Crocker's Folly, which was allegedly built in expectation of railway customers who never came.)